 The Company adopted an incentive stock option plan dated April 28, 2011 (the "Plan").
 The Plan is a rolling stock option plan, under which 10% of the outstanding shares at any given time are available for issuance thereunder.
 The purpose of the Plan is to promote the profitability and growth of the Company by facilitating the efforts of the Company to attract and retain directors, senior officers, employees and management.
-Vesting under the Plan will occur 1/3 upon the first anniversary, 1/3 upon the second anniversary and 1/3 upon the third anniversary of the grant unless otherwise specified by the Board of Directors.
+Vesting under the Plan will occur 1/3 upon the first anniversary, 1/3 upon the second anniversary and 1/3 upon the third anniversary of the grant for employees, and for directors vesting occurs within one year of the grant at the rate of 25% of the grant in each quarter of the following year, unless otherwise specified by the Board of Directors.
+The options have a five-year term, unless otherwise specified by the Board of Directors.